-A California man accused of storming a gala dinner attended by President Donald Trump was to appear in court over a shooting that marked the latest spasm of political violence in deeply divided America.
+A California man accused of storming a gala dinner attended by President Donald Trump has appeared in court on charges of trying to assassinate the president and two firearms crimes at a dinner event that marked the latest spasm of political violence in deeply divided America.

 Trump, who was rushed out of the venue by Secret Service agents, posted camera footage of the gunman sprinting past a checkpoint one floor above the ballroom where the dinner was held.